dagibu301/twitter-cognito-openid-wrapper/README.md

 # Discord OpenID Connect Wrapper for Cognito

-## This repository is a direct fork from [github-cognito-openid-wrapper](https://github.com/TimothyJones/github-cognito-openid-wrapper).
-I just modify the source code to make it work with Discord API.

-# Original Author README:
+> This is a modification of https://github.com/qwerqy/discord-cognito-openid-wrapper which is a fork of https://github.com/TimothyJones/github-cognito-openid-wrapper.
+Changes have been made to this repo to more extensively integrate Discord as a OIDC provider in this repo and all references to 'github' have been removed.

-Do you want to add GitHub as an OIDC (OpenID Connect) provider to an AWS Cognito User Pool?
-Have you run in to trouble because GitHub only provides OAuth2.0 endpoints, and doesn't support OpenID Connect?
+Do you want to add Discord as an OIDC (OpenID Connect) provider to an AWS Cognito User Pool?
+Have you run in to trouble because Discord only provides OAuth2.0 endpoints, and doesn't support OpenID Connect?

-This project allows you to wrap your GitHub OAuth App in an OpenID Connect layer, allowing you to use it with AWS Cognito.
+This project allows you to wrap your Discord OAuth App in an OpenID Connect layer, allowing you to use it with AWS Cognito.

 Here are some questions you may immediately have: